 Written and directed by Historic Sandusky Executive Director Greg Starbuck, the 55-minute documentary describes the tense days in June 1864 when Gen. David Hunter and his army of 18,000 Union soldiers are ordered to capture Lynchburg.
 The Sandusky house was commandeered by Hunter as union army headquarters, but Hunter was driven out of Lynchburg by Confederate Gen. Jubal Early, saving the Hill City from major destruction.

 “The awards are an honor and a testament to the community support Historic Sandusky received in making this film,” Starbuck said.
 “We could not have made such a quality film without the intensive involvement by hundreds of local citizens.
-It was also memorable that we premiered the film at Lynchburg College and that numerous LC faculty, staff, and students appeared in the production.”
+It was also memorable that we premiered the film at University of Lynchburg and that numerous LC faculty, staff, and students appeared in the production.”

 The development of the non-profit partnership between Sandusky and LC will honor the mission of the Historic Sandusky Foundation, which is to preserve and interpret the Sandusky site as a public museum and to collect, preserve and disseminate information about the history of Sandusky, its inhabitants, and the role of Lynchburg in the Civil War.